-I had returned to a simple task I started yesterday, cleaning the grass guards on my lawn tractor.
+I had returned to a simple task that I started yesterday, cleaning the grass guards on my lawn tractor.
 The guards protect the belts that turn the blades and cleaning them is routine maintenance.

+It is there that I found the thin bladed screwdriver whose absence was the object of much swearing a week ago.
 I also managed to find the tape measure that I had accused my wife of losing and the drill bit I suspected one of the cats had batted into the grease pit.

 I have been told that you don’t lose things when you are organized – but I don’t believe that for a minute.
 I know it may sound odd, but tool organization only works for the things you never use and never for the things you always use.